Jimix91/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+4

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+-First bloc is used to take the expect as the function parameters.
+-Second block check that the parameters are 2.
+-Third block: if the parameters are added, it returns the sum of the two parameters.
+-Fourth Block, if one of the parameters does not match any number returns 'undefined'

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+-"should be defined" - "should take two arguments" - "should return the sum of the two numbers" - "should return undefined if any of the arguments is not provided"
+-Describe, IT, Expect, Tobe

 4. What do the `expect` functions do, and what input do they take?

+The recieve the partameters from the function 'Add' we have on the JS file.

 <br>